GovReady/continuous-ato-kit/README.md

 * The **Security and Monitoring Server** is based on a CentOS 7 image.
 A Dockerfile in this repository builds the container's image and installs OpenSCAP.

-* The **Security and Monitoring Server**, the **Compliance Server**, and the **Target Application Server** will communicate with each other using a Docker User Defined Network, which is a private virtual network.
+* The **Security and Monitoring Server**, the **Compliance Server**, and the **Target Application Server** will communicate with each other using a Docker User Defined Network, which is a private virtual network running entirely on your computer.

 #### Log into Jenkins

-Check that Jenkins is now running at `http://localhost:8080/` on the **Docker Host Machine**.
+Log into Jenkins at `http://localhost:8080/` on the **Docker Host Machine**.
 You should see a page named Unlock Jenkins.
 Get the automatically generated administrator password by running:

 	./get-jenkins-password.sh